 The simple answer is: Depending on what’s causing your hair loss or thinness, the results of using a hair serum to encourage visible growth can vary from person to person.
 Some people may not see the growth they were hoping for, while others will see visible changes in thickness and length.

 Either way, persistence and patience (and maybe for some people, expert help) are key.
 Start with arming yourself with some knowledge.
-Here are your questions, answered!
+Here are your questions about popular hair products, answered!

 How Long Does It Take to Get Visibly Thicker, Longer Hair From Serums and Supplements?